Delicious Shahi Paneer Recipe for a Royal Dining Experience

 • While you can use heavy cream instead of 10% table cream, you might need to use some water to dilute the sauce if it has thickened too much.

-Serving Suggestions for shahi paneer
+Serving Suggestions

-As shown in the pictures and in the video I served my Classic Shahi Paneer with Punjabi Lachha Paratha.
+As shown in the pictures and in the video I served my paneer with Punjabi Lachha Paratha.
 This is one of my special breads, and I don’t make it often enough!
 I just love the flaky layers, and this was such a wonderful combo.
 I would also recommend Rumali Roti!
 Rumali roti translates to “handkerchief roti” because it’s shaped like a handkerchief and it’s super thin!
 That’s perfect to mop up all the bread!
 Of course you can’t go wrong with Homemade Tandoori Naan, it’s a classic!
 If you’re in a pinch for time, my One-Hour Cast Iron Naan is the perfect solution and it’s just as delicious as the traditional naan bread recipe!

 Feeling like some rice in addition to or instead of bread?
 Then I’ve got you covered with these recipes!